paulobueno/java-basics/README.md

 They are useful to be able to use classes that only receive reference type variables, such as `ArrayList`
 The list of Wrapper classes are the following:
 `Byte`, `Short`, `Long`, `Integer`, `Float`, `Double`, `Character`, `Boolean`
-Taking advantage of a process called ***auto-unbox***, this type of class receives the primitive value and transforms it into the final value type.
+Taking advantage of a process called ***auto-unboxing***, this type of class receives the primitive value and transforms it into the final value type.
 This process also deals with unboxing of variables, once you can cast an `Int` into `int`.